 If you're looking for a reliable and easy-to-use mobile hotspot router for your travels, RoamWiFi R10 is a great option to consider.

-- Supports both 5GHz and 2.4GHz WiFi frequencies, making it easy to connect to any device with a WiFi function.
+• Supports both 5GHz and 2.4GHz WiFi frequencies, so you can connect almost any WiFi device.

-- Built-in 5000mAh battery that can last up to 18 hours, allowing for an uninterrupted internet access
+• Built-in 5000mAh battery that can last up to 18 hours, so you can use it all day then recharge overnight.

-- Doesn't require you to have an unlocked phone
+• Doesn’t require you to have an unlocked phone so great way of getting around carrier locks in the USA

-- Best for use in cities as you may struggle to find networks in remote areas
+• Best for use in cities, I found it struggled to find networks in remote areas

-- Refilling data can be a bit of a struggle.
+• Refilling data can be a bit of a struggle as their refilling system isn’t that straight forward.

 I recently used RoamWiFi R10 on a 7-day trip to Seville and found it a great way of staying connected while on the go.
 The device was easy to set up, and I had a reliable connection + decent speeds throughout my trip.
 Although I did find it had too high a ping, for gaming.
 So if you're wanting to play online video games, you're better off using hotel WiFi or a local sim card.